Neural Networks for 3D Characterisation of AGATA Crystals: Methodology

 \subsection{PSCS}

-The PSCS algorithm is a traditional technique for generating experimental bases from scanning table data.
+The PSCS algorithm is an established technique for generating experimental bases from scanning table data.
 The PSCS algorithm relies on comparing signals from two intersecting scans (horizontal and vertical).
 The underlying principle is that signals originating from the same physical interaction point should have similar pulse shapes, regardless of the scan direction.
-A $\chi^2$ minimization is employed to quantify the similarity between signals from the two scans using the following formula:
+A $\chi^2$ minimisation is employed to quantify the similarity between signals from the two scans using the following formula:

-where $V_{ch}(i)$ and $H_{ch}(i)$ represent the signal amplitudes of channel $ch$ at time sample $i$ (where each sample is 10 ns) for the vertical and horizontal scans, respectively; $\sigma$ is the noise amplitude; and $N$ is the total number of samples compared (37 channels × 120 samples).
+where $V_{ch}(i)$ and $H_{ch}(i)$ represent the signal amplitudes of channel $ch$ at time sample $i$.
+The signals are digitised at a sampling frequency of 100~MHz, meaning each time sample corresponds to a 10~ns interval.
+Here, $\sigma$ represents the noise amplitude, and $N$ is the total number of samples compared (37 channels $\times$ 120 samples).
 Signal pairs with a $\chi^2$ value below a predefined threshold are considered to originate from the intersection point of the two scans.
 This process is iterative, refining the selection of signals to create a basis representative of the interaction position.
 However, the optimal $\chi^2$ threshold varies depending on the location within the crystal, requiring careful adjustment and complicating the automation of the process.
 This, combined with the inherently large number of comparisons required for each position, leads to significant computational cost and complexity in the implementation of the PSCS algorithm.

 PSCS-derived bases for the S001 crystal~\cite{decan2020} were provided by collaborators at IPHC Strasbourg for comparison with the neural network-generated bases.